tldr-pages/tldr/pages/common/ical.md

 `ical`

-- Display the calendar of a a particular year
+- Display the calendar of a specific year:

 `ical {{year eg: 1999}}`